Skip to main content

 Next Generation Authoring FAQs

-On this page we've included the answers to some common questions about using the Next Generation Authoring (Beta) release.
+On this page we've included the answers to some common questions about using Next Generation Authoring.

 We're fixing issues as you feed them back to us.
 See the section, Known issues.